 10th grade, brother, character, giving, identity, introspection, poetry,

-People find me loyal, softhearted, generous and an intellectual.
+People find me loyal, softhearted, gregarious, and an intellectual.

-I love my mate, our adopted children and ordinary folks.
+I love my husband, our family, children and ordinary folks.

 My poems express empathy, compassion and indignation.